 If you are a women who likes to travel, then have you ever considered how the way you dress might affect the people who live in the place you are visiting?
 A lot of times, people will walk into my neighborhood and I can almost always tell if they are tourists by the way they are dressed.
 I live in a very conservative Muslim neighborhood and the standard rule for women is that you have to cover your bottom, chest, and shoulders.
 This means that it is not a good idea to walk around in shorts and a tank top.

 Because of the strict rule about clothing here, when I go out, I normally wear a long shirt or dress that covers my bottom, jeans or leggings, and a scarf that covers my chest.
-When I go into the basti, my clothes are slightly different, but still very similar.
+When I go into the basti, my clothes are slightly different, but still very conservative.
 I normally wear what I would wear in the neighborhood minus the jeans.
 For covering my chest, I wear a dupatta which I drape across my chest and wrap around my head.

 Muslim women will often wear a salwar kameez with a dupatta or sometimes if they are more conservative, they will wear a burkha.